-The Sociotechnical Conceptualization Vector (Vector) is a philosophical intensifier, aimed at thinking through key notions and challenges of contemporary digital cultures, societies and policies, from a critical and proactive approach.
+The Sociotechnical Conceptualization Vector (Vector) is a philosophical intensifier, aimed at thinking key notions and challenges of contemporary digital cultures, societies and policies, from a critical and proactive approach.

 Concepts without actions are sterile and that actions without concepts are blind.
-Therefore, Vector is oriented to analyze, produce and systematize concepts.
+Therefore, the Vector is oriented to analyze, produce and systematize concepts.
 Also to release them as transformative tools available to other social agents.

 Today, our societies are becoming increasingly unequal, ecologically and psychically unsustainable, populated by subjects often paralyzed by homogeneous and opaque technologies that surveil and exploit them.
-In the face of this, Vector points to an horizon of radically just, ecological and democratic digital societies, inhabited by critical, flourishing and empowered subjects, capable of creating and using experimental, diverse, responsible and common technologies.
+In the face of this, the Vector points to an horizon of radically just, ecological and democratic digital societies, inhabited by critical, flourishing and empowered subjects, capable of creating and using experimental, diverse, responsible and common technologies.

 It points at the flowery xerophile.